Genital Herpes - Topic Overview

 Taking medicine for herpes may lower the number of

-outbreaks you have and lower the chances that you will infect your partner.
+outbreaks you have and can also prevent an episode from getting worse.
+It also lower the chances that you will infect your partner.

 If you are pregnant, you should take extra care to avoid getting